AndersDeath/diary2/000-current.md

 # 29 June - Thursday - Yerevan - 273 day of immigration

 I was coding today again for whole day.
 It's usual thing and there is nothing to add.
 We got a piece of news that CEO in DR SMILE is changed.
 Currently it's official information.
 I don't know what we will have soon.
 I feel uncomfortable.
 I don't like it.
 However me and ksusha visited an apartments here in Yerevan.
 It looks quite good.
 I suppose that I we will get it.
 In one hour we will have another apartments check.
 We will sit into taxi and go to the place.
+Basically we want to